arnold-iakab/universal-mern/README.md

 ## Quick-start
 1. Run `npm install`
-2. Create a `config.js` file in `src/server/` and add your secret and database connection strings like this:
+2. Edit the `config.js` file found in `src/server/` by adding your own secret and database connection strings like this:

 ```
 module.exports = {